lentzen-rit/FileTokenCounter/README.md

 ## Features
 - **Multi-Format Support**: Easily count tokens in `.pdf`, `.docx`, `.xlsx`, and `.pptx` files.
 - **User-Friendly Interface**: Simple, responsive GUI with dynamic feedback to indicate processing status.
-- **Built for LLMs**: Optimized for token models like OpenAI’s `gpt-3.5-turbo` and `gpt-4`.
+- **Built for LLMs**: Optimized for token models like OpenAI’s `gpt-4`.

 ## Usage
 ### Option 1:
-You can download the latest .exe file from the [Releases](https://github.com/yourusername/FileTokenCounter/releases) section on GitHub.
+You can download the latest .exe file from the [RELEASES](https://github.com/Gullerboi/FileTokenCounter/releases) section on GitHub.
 This option requires no Python installation or dependencies.
 Simply download the executable, run it, and start counting tokens in your documents.

 ### Option 2:
-Run the Python Script
+1. Run the Python Script
 Clone the repository:

 ```Bash